holgerbrandl/kalasim/docs/userguide/docs/component.md

 Cancel has the effect that the component becomes a data component.

-* If the component to be cancelled is current, always use `yield(cancel())`.
+* If the component to be cancelled is `current`, always use `yield(cancel())`.
-* If the component to be cancelled is passive, scheduled, interrupted  or standby, the component becomes a data component.
+* If the component to be cancelled is `passive`, scheduled, interrupted  or standby, the component becomes a data component.
-* If the component to be cancelled is requesting, the request will be terminated, the attribute failed set, and the component becomes a data component.
+* If the component to be cancelled is `requesting`, the request will be terminated, the attribute failed set, and the component becomes a data component.
 * If the component to be cancelled is waiting, the wait will be terminated, the attribute failed set and the component becomes a data component.

 ### standby